developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 &#56;. <b>Push the signed config and signature files</b> to the `/enterprise/usr` folder.

-&#57;. <b>Install and run the EHS APK</b> as described in the [Setup Guide](../setup).
+&#57;. <b>Install and run the EHS .apk </b> as described in the [Setup Guide](../setup).

 At launch, EHS will attempt to match the config and signatures files with the device certificate.
-If successful, EHS will run in Secure mode and implement the settings in the signed config file.
+If successful, EHS will enter Secure mode and implement the settings in the signed config file.

 To confirm, the current operating mode can be viewed in the Preferences panel when in Admin Mode.
 The image below shows that Secure Mode is OFF:
 <img alt="" style="height:250px" src="secure_mode.png"/>